Defence School of Communications and Information Systems: 11th (The Royal School of Signals) Signals Regiment

 The training element of the Royal Corps of Signals is the 11th (The Royal School of Signals) Signals Regiment.
 It is located at Blandford Camp alongside the school headquarters.

 No. 1 Radio School

 The Royal Air Force's No. 1 Radio School is based at RAF Cosford in Shropshire.
 A satellite of the Radio School is the Aerial Erector School at RAF Digby in Lincolnshire.

-Role and operations

-DSCIS's mission is: to train and educate information and communications engineers, technicians and operators in order to meet the requirements of Defence and needs of trainees now and into the future.

-The school deliver a wide range of initial and advanced technical training in communications and information systems, and leadership training, to British servicemen and women and international defence students.
-Overall the School offers 180 different course types, from short equipment-specific courses to Bachelor degrees.
-It offers a key contribution to modern apprenticeships for the Royal Corps of Signals and the Royal Air Force's Trade Group 4, as well as delivering the academic foundation needed for registration with professional institutes.

-DSCIS staff are a mix of military, civil service and contractors covering instructional, management and support functions.
-It delivers approximately 200,000 training days per year, to an average student population of 1,100.